What UK tax do I pay on my overseas pension?

 If you are not resident in the UK, the overseas pension will not be taxable in the UK.
 This is because non-residents are only taxable in the UK on income sourced from the UK.

 If you have established that your overseas pension is taxable in the UK under UK domestic law, the next step is to consider whether there is a double tax agreement between the UK and the country where the overseas pension is sourced, to see if it states that the UK’s right to tax that income is overridden.
 It will normally do this by stating that the pension income is only taxable in the other country.
-This means that it is not taxable in the UK – and a claim for relief under the agreement may be made if the UK wishes to tax it under its domestic law.
+This means that it is not taxable in the UK – and a claim for relief under the agreement may be made where the UK wishes to tax it under its domestic law.

 Most double tax agreements follow a similar model, but you must always check the wording of the specific agreement between the two countries.
-Double tax agreements, also known as tax treaties, comprise a number of ‘Articles’.
+Double tax agreements, also known as tax treaties, comprise a number of ‘articles’.

-The first step to making sense of a double tax agreement is to determine in which of the two countries (known as ‘Contracting States’) you are resident for the purposes of the agreement.
+The first step to making sense of a double tax agreement is to determine in which of the two countries (known as ‘contracting states’) you are resident for the purposes of the agreement.
 If you are only tax resident in one of the countries, this will be the country in which you are resident under the domestic law of that country.
 However, it is possible to be resident in both countries.
-In this case, you must refer to the tie-breaker tests in (usually) Article 4.
-Once you have done this, you can then understand what is meant by the term ‘resident of a Contracting State’.
+In this case, you must refer to the tie-breaker tests in (usually) article 4.
+Once you have done this, you can then understand what is meant by the term ‘resident of a contracting state’.

-Next, you need to find the Article covering the specific pension.
+Next, you need to find the article covering the specific pension.
 This will depend on whether the pension is either:

 The tax treatment of each of the above is covered below.

-These pensions are normally covered at around Article 18 of a double taxation agreement, which will normally say something like this:
+These pensions are normally covered at around article 18 of a double taxation agreement, which will normally say something like this:

 Article 18